gruhn/vue-qrcode-reader/README.md

 #### I don't see the camera when using `QrcodeStream`.

 - Check if it works on the demo page.
 Especially the [Decode All](https://gruhn.github.io/vue-qrcode-reader/demos/DecodeAll.html) demo, since it renders error messages.
 If you see errors, consult the docs to understand their meaning.
-  - Demo works but not locally: Listen for the `init` event to investigate errors.
+  - The demo works but it doesn't work in my project: Listen for the `init` event to investigate errors.
-  - Demo doesn't work: Carefully review the Browser Support section above.
+  - The demo doesn't work: Carefully review the Browser Support section above.
 Maybe your device is just not supported.

 #### I'm running a dev server on localhost.
 How to test on my mobile device without HTTPS?